mariadb-corporation/MaxScale/Documentation/Tutorials/Administration-Tutorial.md

 compliant with the assumptions of logrotate and may lead to issues, depending on the used logrotate configuration file.
-From version 2.1 onwards, MaxScale will not itself rename the log file, but when the log is rotated, MaxScale will simply close and reopen (and truncate) the same log file.
+From version 2.1 onwards, MaxScale will not itself rename the log file, but when the log is rotated, MaxScale will simply close and reopen the same log file.
 That will make the behaviour fully compliant with logrotate.

 ## Taking A Database Server Out Of Use